ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 On each programming assignment, if you get less than 70% of the points, we will contact you to schedule a _code mentoring_ session with a staff member.
+Partners on pair programming assignments will be contacted individually.

+In a code mentoring session, you'll sit down with your

 <a name="pa:pas-collab"></a>
 <h3>Collaboration and Sources</h3>